The Dark Crystal: Critical reception

-Awards and nominations
+Accolades

 Home media

 The Dark Crystal was first released on VHS, Betamax, and CED by Thorn EMI Video in 1983.
 The company's successor HBO Video re-released it on VHS in 1988 and also released it in widescreen on LaserDisc for the first time.
 On July 29, 1994, Jim Henson Video (through Disney's Buena Vista Home Video) re-released the film again on VHS and on a new widescreen LaserDisc.
 On October 5, 1999, Columbia TriStar Home Video and Jim Henson Home Entertainment gave the film one final VHS release and also released it on DVD for the first time and it has had multiple re-releases since including a Collector's Edition on November 25, 2003, and a 25th Anniversary Edition on August 14, 2007.
 It was also released on UMD Universal Media Disc for PlayStation Portable (PSP) on July 26, 2005.
 It was released on Blu-ray on September 29, 2009.

 Another anniversary edition of The Dark Crystal was announced in December 2017, with a brand-new restoration from the original camera negative, and was released on Blu-ray and 4K Blu-ray on March 6, 2018.
 Prior to the 4K/Blu-Ray release, Fathom Events presented the restored print of The Dark Crystal in US cinemas on February 25 and 28, and March 3 and 6, 2018.

+On January 1, 2024, a worldwide distribution agreement signed between Shout!
+Studios and the Jim Henson Company for The Dark Crystal and Labyrinth as well as associated content went into effect.
+The agreement grants Shout!
+Studios streaming, video-on-demand, broadcast, digital download, packaged media and limited non-theatrical rights to the films.
+The company released the films on all major digital entertainment platforms on February 6, 2024.